Sunday, 12 February 2017

 This article is not a shameless piece of marketing for our company, it is a set of genuine observations over one year.
 It is my wish that I can gain back some respect and power for the raft of women that clean the villas and look after the rich locals, tourists and expats.
 Without these women the tourism industry would not survive.
 I can take this further, it is not just the housemaids and babysitters that run the tourism industry, it is the waiters, drivers, managers, cooks, cleaners, shop assistants and bell boys that support this industry.
 Most of these workers will be working long hours 6 days a week for around 1 million Rp a month.
 I call on all businesses especially the big restaurants, hotels , villa chains, malls, shops, travel agencies to increase salaries across the board.

-local Balinese.
-The fact is when you get served a drink in a nightclub in Kuta, or you get served by a waiter in Seminyak, or your room service brings you fresh towels in Sanur, this person is more likely to be Javanese, Sumatran or from Lombok then they are to be
+Another issue in Bali is the young people from the other islands that come here to find jobs.
+They do not have any family support systems and can often receive problems from the local Balinese.
+The fact is when you get served a drink in a nightclub in Kuta, or you get served by a waiter in Seminyak, or your room service brings you fresh towels in Sanur, this person is more likely to be Javanese, Sumatran or from Lombok then they are to be Balinese.
+The other obvious problem in Bali is the sex industry, I suggest that all these women would be less inclined to enter into the sex industry if they could earn more in other jobs.

 There are deeper issues surrounding the Hindu caste system and other wider issues regarding corruption and religion that I feel I do not understand well enough and am in no position to comment on.
 Some people in this country are considered lower than others that is why so many people have housemaids.
 These issues are sensitive and need to be dealt with by other Indonesian citizens.